Mhhyarrr/Mhhyarrr/README.md

-- 👋 Hi, I’m @Mhhyarrr
+- 👋 Hi, I’m Mahyar Rezaei.
-- 👀 I’m interested in Python and Django
+- 👀 I’m interested in Python and Django.
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning Linux.

 <!---
 Mhhyarrr/Mhhyarrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.